D-X-Y/AutoDL-Projects/README.md

 ## [Searching for A Robust Neural Architecture in Four GPU Hours](http://openaccess.thecvf.com/content_CVPR_2019/papers/Dong_Searching_for_a_Robust_Neural_Architecture_in_Four_GPU_Hours_CVPR_2019_paper.pdf)

-The old version is located in `others/GDAS`.
+The old version is located at [`others/GDAS`](https://github.com/D-X-Y/NAS-Projects/tree/master/others/GDAS) and a paddlepaddle implementation is locate at [`others/paddlepaddle`](https://github.com/D-X-Y/NAS-Projects/tree/master/others/paddlepaddle).

 Train the searched GDAS-searched CNN on CIFAR-10, CIFAR-100, and ImageNet.
 ```